JetBrains/kotlin-web-site/docs/topics/data-analysis/get-started-with-kotlin-notebooks.md

 [//]: # (title: Get started with data analysis with Kotlin Notebook)

+Kotlin Notebook is an interactive tool that lets you mix code, visuals, and markdown in one document.
+You can use notebooks to write and execute code in parts, known as code cells, see the results instantly, and jot down your thoughts.
+This setup makes it an excellent tool for rapid prototyping, analytics, and data science.

-Get to know Kotlin notebooks by completing these steps:
+Get to know Kotlin Notebook by completing these steps:

 ![First step](icon-1.svg){width=25}{type="joined"} [Set up an environment for working with Kotlin notebooks](kotlin-notebook-set-up-env.md)